rougin/basilisk/README.md

 ### Code quality

 To retain the code quality of `Basilisk`, a static code analysis code tool named [PHPStan](https://phpstan.org/) can be used during development.
-To start, kindly install the specified package in global environment of `Composer`:
+To start, kindly install the specified package in the global environment of `Composer`:

 ``` bash
 $ composer global require phpstan/phpstan --dev